Chart Color Schemes

 Berriedale features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 65.9 percent of all households, including 24.0 percent couples with children, 24.7 percent couples without children, and 16.2 percent single parent families.
-Non-family households constitute the remaining 34.1 percent, with lone person households at 30.6 percent and group households comprising 3.2 percent of the total.
-The median household size is 2.4 people, which aligns with the Greater Hobart average.
+Non-family households make up the remaining 34.1 percent, with lone person households at 30.6 percent and group households comprising 3.2 percent of the total.
+The median household size is 2.4 people, which matches the Greater Hobart average.

 Frequently Asked Questions - Households